The Chart for Imperial Petroleum Inc. (IMPP) Is Flashing Mixed Signals

-Imperial Petroleum Inc. (NASDAQ:IMPP) went up by 4.05% from its latest closing price compared to the recent 1-year high of $9.70.
-The company’s stock price has collected -1.93% of loss in the last five trading sessions.
+Imperial Petroleum Inc. (NASDAQ:IMPP) went down by -7.11% from its latest closing price compared to the recent 1-year high of $9.70.
+The company’s stock price has collected -10.28% of loss in the last five trading sessions.

 Is It Worth Investing in Imperial Petroleum Inc. (NASDAQ :IMPP) Right Now?